Hridoy-Kabiraj/DUNE/README.md

 #### Experiment 1: Reactor Period
 - Start with rods at 0%
-- Quickly move to 45% and hold
+- Quickly move to 35.5% and hold (Write 35.5 in the Rod SetPoint Box)
 - Observe exponential power rise
 - Calculate reactor period from plot: $T = \frac{t}{\ln(P_2/P_1)}$